Living Charisms for Sustainable Human Development

 Living Charisms: Sisters' Leadership for Human Flourishing Conference

 In January 2022, sisters presented in a Zoom conference about Catholic social teaching and trauma-informed care for youth.
-Learn more about the conference here.
+Learn more about the conference here and watch a Youtube playlist of all presentations here.

 To learn more about how Catholic sisters contribute to sustainable development in East Africa, watch As I Have Done.
 The 90-minute documentary series was produced by Salt + Light Media in collaboration with LIM.
 It is available to stream for free.
 The documentary has accompanying free lesson plans for high school theology teachers.